 Practical Tips & Recipe Notes

-- This will have a spicy kick to it on the first day you make it.
-Letting it chill in the fridge overnight gives the flavors time to mellow and settle down slightly.
-If you don't have time to chill it overnight, use an ice bath to drop the temperature quickly.
+- This will have a bit of a spicy kick to it on the first day you make it, especially if you add the hot sauce and red pepper powder or cayenne.
+Letting the barbecue sauce chill in the fridge overnight gives the flavors time to mellow and settle down slightly.
+If you don't have time to chill it overnight, you can use an ice bath to drop the temperature quickly.

 - There are a lot of kinds of dijon mustard out there, but this works best with one that has some sort of visible mustard seeds in it.
 It's up to you if you want to go with a whole grain or coarse ground variety.

-- If you're storing your BBQ sauce in a squeeze bottle, you'll need to snip the tip of the bottle big enough that the mustard seeds can fit through.
+- If you're storing your BBQ sauce in a squeeze bottle, you may need to snip the tip of the bottle big enough that the mustard seeds can fit through.

 📖 Recipe